Lichenicolous fungus: Host specificity and distribution

 Lichenicolous fungi on Xanthoria parietina: Arthonia parietinaria, Didymocyrtis slaptoniensis, Illosporiopsis christiansenii and the 'sooty' apothecia caused by Xanthoriicola physciae.

 Host specificity is a crucial factor in the distribution and ecology of lichenicolous fungi.
 An estimated 95% of species associate with only a single lichen species or genus, suggesting potential coevolutionary relationships.
-This high degree of specificity has significant evolutionary implications, indicating long-term adaptations between fungi and their lichen hosts.
+This high degree of specificity has important evolutionary implications, indicating long-term adaptations between fungi and their lichen hosts.
 However, the range of host specificity can vary greatly among lichenicolous fungi.
 While many are highly specific, others can colonise multiple unrelated lichen species.

-The varying levels of host specificity have important evolutionary implications.
-Highly specific parasites risk co-extinction with their hosts, while generalists may have more stable long-term prospects.
-This may explain why it is unusual for a single genus of lichenicolous fungi to include more than one species that attacks a particular host lichen.
-When this does occur, the symptoms are often distinct, possibly reflecting different ecological strategies.

-Within a single genus, one species might be parasitic on a host while another is parasymbiotic on the same host.
-This variation in relationships even among closely related species highlights the complex nature of lichenicolous fungi ecology.
+Host specificity also has evolutionary consequences.
+A highly specific parasite risks co-extinction if its host declines, whereas a generalist is buffered against the loss of any single host.
+This may explain why it is unusual for a single genus of lichenicolous fungi to include more than one species that attacks a particular host lichen; when this does occur, the two species typically produce different symptoms, perhaps because they have adopted different ecological strategies.
+Even within one genus, one species may be parasitic on a given host while another is parasymbiotic on the same host, so that closely related fungi can occupy quite different ecological positions.

 Molecular studies suggest that some lichenicolous fungi may have broader host ranges than previously thought based on morphological observations alone.
 Some species have been found to be present in asymptomatic lichens or even in lichen species not previously known to harbour these fungi.

 Hyperparasitism

-Lichenicolous fungi can also be involved in complex cases of hyperparasitism, where multiple levels of parasitic relationships occur.
-In some instances, non-lichenised fungi can parasitise lichenicolous lichens.
-For example, species such as Stigmidium arthrorhaphidis, Cercidospora trypetheliza, and C. soror have been observed infecting Arthrorhaphis citrinella, which itself grows parasitically on Baeomyces, Cladonia squamules, or decaying lichens.
-Even more intricate relationships exist where lichens develop hyperparasitically on lichenicolous lichens.
-An example is Rhizocarpon diploschistidina, which parasitizes Diploschistes muscorum, a lichenicolous lichen that initially parasitizes Cladonia species.
-These multi-tiered parasitic relationships highlight the complex ecological web that can develop within lichen communities.
+Lichenicolous fungi can also be drawn into chains of hyperparasitism.
+Non-lichenised fungi sometimes parasitise lichenicolous lichens: species such as Stigmidium arthrorhaphidis, Cercidospora trypetheliza, and C. soror infect Arthrorhaphis citrinella, which itself grows parasitically on Baeomyces, Cladonia squamules, or decaying lichens.
+Still longer chains occur when one lichen is hyperparasitic on a lichenicolous lichen: Rhizocarpon diploschistidina, for instance, parasitises Diploschistes muscorum, which in turn begins its life as a parasite of Cladonia species.